confiwent/merina/README.md

 - Linux or macOS
 - Python >=3.6
 - Pytorch >= 1.6.0
+- numpy
+- tqdm
+- matplotlib
 - CPU or NVIDIA GPU + CUDA CuDNN

-The _MERINA_ should be tested with python 3.6, pytorch 1.6.0, numpy, matplotlib, and pandas.

-- Install PyTorch.
+Install PyTorch.
 Note that the command of PyTorch intallation depends on the actual compute platform of your own computer, and you can choose appropriate version following the [guide page](https://pytorch.org/get-started/locally/).
 For example, if you have intalled `CUDA 10.2`, you can intall PyTorch with the latest version by running this Command:

     ```
     conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch